Pythonella

 Pythonella is a genus of parasitic alveolates belonging to the phylum Apicomplexa.
-This genus was created by Ray and Das-Gupta in 1937.
+This genus was described by Ray and Das-Gupta in 1937.

 The type species is Pythonella bengalensis.

 Taxonomy

 This genus is very poorly studied with only three known species.

 Life cycle

 This species infects the gastrointestinal tract of birds and reptiles.
 Its life cycle is very poorly known but it is thought that is spread by the orofaecal route.

 The parasite infects the cells of the gut wall.
 There are 16 sporocysts per oocyst (heccaidesporocystid) with 4 sporozoites (tetrazoic) in each.
 Once shed from the body sporulation starts in 7 to 10 days.

 Species in this genus have been isolated from Brazil, Costa Rica and India.